rajeshsarkar98/Sokin/README.md

 # Sokin
-This is create for music sokin person
+This is create for music sokin person.
 Auther - Rajesh Sarkar